 Employees (excluding casuals) with 12 months continuous service are entitled to access a maximum of one week paid paternity leave at the time of birth or adoption of a child.

 Flexible work arrangements

-Providing employers with a variety of flexible work options contributes to building a positive, healthy and productive work environment and supports employees in achieving a work/life balance.
+Providing employees with a variety of flexible work options contributes to building a positive, healthy and productive work environment and supports them in achieving a work/life balance.

 Flexible work arrangements may include:

 - a 9 day fortnight

 - flexible start and finish times

 - flexible rostering or scheduling

 - flexible leave arrangements